-If, commencing on the 30th day after the Series B warrants are issued through the expiration date of the Series B warrants, the "market price" of a share of our common stock is less than \$ (as adjusted for stock splits, stock dividends, recapitalization and other similar events), then the holders of the Series B warrants may exercise the Series B warrants in a cashless exercise.
-This cashless exercise would permit such Series B warrant holder to obtain a number of shares of our common stock equal to 100% of (i) the aggregate dollar amount of

-Series B warrants being exercised divided by the market price less (ii) the number of shares into which such Series B warrant would then be exercised on a cash basis, not to exceed an aggregate of shares of our common stock.
-The market price is defined as 90% of the average of five lowest volume weighted average prices for our common stock for the 15 trading days immediately preceding the exercise date.
+If, commencing on the 30th day after the Series B warrants are issued and continuing through the expiration date of the Series B warrants, the "adjusted market price" of a share of our common stock is less than \$0.20 (as adjusted for stock splits, stock dividends, recapitalization and other similar events), then the holders of the Series B warrants may exercise the Series B warrants in a cashless exercise.
+This cashless exercise provision would, subject to certain limitations set forth in the warrant agreement, permit such Series B warrant holder to obtain a number of shares of our common stock equal to 100% of (i) the aggregate dollar amount of Series B warrants being exercised divided by the market price less (ii) the number of shares into which such Series B warrant would then be exercised on a cash basis.
+The "adjusted market price" is defined as 90% of the average of five lowest volume weighted average prices for our common stock for the 15 trading days immediately preceding the exercise date.
 Each Series B warrant holder may only sell the number of shares underlying the Series B warrant equal to 12.5% of the aggregate trading volume of our common stock on the date of sale.